The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

 ### Update a Wishlist Item By Id

-Update a wishlist item, for example to change the selected variant.
+Update a wishlist item (for example to change the selected variant).
 Developer must supply the wishlist ID and item ID (both TWC internal identifiers).

 If the variant is being changed, then the original variant ID (TWC internal ID) must also be provided.